 45 “No power or influence can or ought to be maintained by virtue of the priesthood…” (D&C 121:45).
 Like many modern books and movies I believe Lord of the Rings teaches an important gospel message.
 One of its central themes revolves around the idea that power corrupts—so it’s up to the strong and wise to […]

 67 Behold, this is my doctrine—whosoever repenteth and cometh unto me, the same is my church.
 68 Whosoever declareth more or less than this, the same is not of me, but is against me; therefore he is not of my church (D&C 10:67–68).
-Introduction Perhaps ironically, most us Mormon’s aren’t keen about challenging religious authority […]
+Introduction In this article I hope to show from numerous scriptures in the Book of […]

 I don’t like to label things as evil.
 I like the detached scientific view where everything on earth is working together in a balanced ecosystem according to natural laws– to “God’s” laws if you will.
 Each plant and animal follows the natural laws of instinct, and the fittest survive maintaining the balance.
 The lion is certainly the […]